reinierengelbrecht/github-docs-example/README.md

 ## Step 5 - How to create a table

-You can use the following markdown format to create tables. [<sup>[3]</sup>](#references)
+You can use the following markdown format to create tables. [^3]

 ```markdown
 | Name | Shortcode | Emoji |
 | --- | --- | --- |
 | Cloud | `:cloud:`| :cloud: |
 ```
-GitHub extends the functionality of Markdown tables to provide more allignment and table cell formatting options.
+GitHub extends the functionality of Markdown tables to provide more alignment and table cell formatting options.

-- The pipe key can be found on the keyboard as per the picture below, again this depends on your keyboard layout.
+- The pipe key can be found on the keyboard as shown in the picture below, again this depends on your keyboard layout.

 ![pipe](https://github.com/reinierengelbrecht/github-docs-example/assets/58253566/63a7e247-8ffb-42cb-a8bd-1db3b1bff733)